microsoft/spoor/docs/reference/runtime/index.md

 or when the runtime is deinitialized.

-## Circular buffer
+### Circular buffer

 In circular buffer mode, new events on a thread override old events when the thread's circular buffer reaches capacity.
-When a thread is relinquished, the flush queue retains the threa'ds events for a [configurable][buffer-retention-config] duration in anticipation of a manual flush event.
+When a thread is relinquished, the flush queue retains the thread's events for a [configurable][buffer-retention-config] duration in anticipation of a manual flush event.
 Buffered events are flushed to disk when you issue a manual flush event.

 ## Trace

-Trace files are composed of a header followed by n events.
+Trace files are composed of a header followed by `n` events.

 ### Source code